mahfuja5768/Vogue-Verse-Apparel-Client/README.md

 ## # The features and functionalities  of my website are giving below :

-### ~ Firstly in the Home page there was a banner , navbar , brands , happy customer section, Frequently Asked Questions , and a footer section.
+### ~ Firstly in the Home page there was a banner , navbar , about us , brands , happy customer section, Frequently Asked Questions , and a footer section.

 ### ~ Navbar have some navs like brands, add product, my cart, faq, register, user photo and name and a toggle logout and login button.
 By them user can navigate another page.